 THE LOU HENSON AWARD

-The top players in mid-major college basketball
+The top player in mid-major college basketball

 The Lou Henson award honors the former Illinois and New Mexico State head coach who won 775 games in 41 seasons.